Love Your Body

 'Get Active, Get Involved' Guide - Sometimes starting something new can be tricky to get going, but doing so with friends can make it fun.
 A guide to begin physical activity with other UT students.

-HPRC Lending Library - Books and DVDs on nutrition, physical activity and body positivity can be checked out for free in the Health Promotion Resource Center located in SSB.
+The Office of Health Promotion Lending Library - Books and DVDs on nutrition, physical activity and body positivity can be checked out for free in the Office of Health Promotion located in SSB.

 UHS Nutrition Services